 What does Unbounce cost?

-Some of your free time to complete a 14-day free trial.
-After that, Unbounce offers three paid plans – Essential, Premium, and Enterprise – ranging from $79–$159 per month.
+Starts with a 14-day free trial.
+After that, Unbounce offers 3 paid plans—Launch, Optimize, and Accelerate—ranging from $90-$225 per month.

 What people love about it:

 “Unbounce makes it super easy to create landing pages.
-Everyone from marketer to an experienced web designer can make exactly what they want.
-If you need more advanced control you can add your own custom CSS and scripts.” – G2 review
+Everyone from marketers to an experienced web designers can make exactly what they want.
+If you need more advanced control, you can add your own custom CSS and scripts.” –G2 review

 Alternative Tool: LeadPages